-writes like this.
-Now--after the game--he is day columns he said he rooted Dame is No. 1. has for the Irish.
-For plucky lence.' little quarterback Coley O'Brien.
+Phone 487-3761 Dame is No. 1. simple-minded as his sentences. won't play for a tie fellas.
+They finished.
+Grudging admiration is what he believe in the pursuit of excelhas for the Irish.
+For plucky lence." little quarterback Coley O'Brien.
 And for all that the poor Irish were up against.
 He compared Spartan Stadium to a bull ring.
 He never heard, maybe, of a game at South Bend in 1965 and all that MSU was up against and still playing daringly and brilliantly and winning.
-And most of all, Joe Falls can't understand why Spartan fans were booing Notre Dame's gutless play at the end.
-He calls it "sour grapes," I call it great.
+And most of all, Joe Falls can't understand why Spartan fans were booing Notre Dame's gutless play at the end. contrite.
+In his Sunday and Mon- 50 in the press box, Joe Falls, half miles due to the temperature. day columns he said he rooted and being lionized by the ND Rosenberg was running ahead of for MSU.
+But now he says Notre publicists for your columns of Merchant when he passed out and Nov.
+20 and 21, 1966, you'll be would have made a big difference Joe Falls's reasoning is as able to say to your cohorts: "MSU in MSU's score if he could have Rosenberg was among 10